imadelh/Neural-CDE/README.md

 A docker image to run the whole project provided.

-Clone the repo and lunch the docker container
+Clone the repo and launch the docker container

 ```
 sudo docker run -it --rm -v ~/bokeh:/app -p 8888:8888 imadelh/pytorch_bokeh_server:v1 bash
 ```

-Then you can run the Bokeh server using one the following commands
+Then you can run the Bokeh server using one the following commands and you can access the app on localhost:8888.

 ```
 # For testing/dev